Dark Chocolate Mousse Cake with Dark Chocolate Cake, Vanilla Ice Cream, Praline and Raspberry Gel

 Keep on a medium heat until it reduces a little

-Add the gelatine and whisk
+Add the gelatine and whisk to fully blend.

 Let it cool a good bit then pour over the mousse and refrigerate until set